 This will be seen as a positive ruling.
 But even if in principle a British Overseas Citizen can be deemed stateless under paragraph 403(b) of the Immigration Rules, subsections (c) and (d) must still be satisfied.
 These relate to the applicant’s admissibility to their country of former habitual residence or any other country, and to obtaining and submitting all reasonably available evidence to enable the Secretary of State to determine whether they are stateless.

 This is where Mr Teh fell down.
-There is an agreement between Malaysia and the UK that Malaysians who have renounced their citizenship can be returned to Malaysia and their admittance and eventual regaining of Malaysian citizenship will be facilitated.
+There is, according to the judgment, a process by which Malaysians who have renounced their citizenship can be returned to Malaysia and their admittance and eventual regaining of Malaysian citizenship will be facilitated.
 Mr Teh can therefore be admitted to Malaysia and his claim accordingly failed.

 Full guide to the requirements and process for naturalising as a British citizen, including where the Home Office will show flexibility and where not.
 Case studies included throughout.View Now